altmbr/networkanalysis/README.md

 2. Configure Internal Emails

 	In the extract_external_attendees.py script, there’s a set of internal emails used to filter out your own or internal contacts.
 Update this list 	to include any additional internal emails you want to exclude.

-    ```

-    internal_emails = {
-    "your.email@example.com",
-    "another.internal@example.com",
-    # Add more internal emails as needed
-    }

-3. Extract External Attendees
+4. Extract External Attendees

 	Run the extract_external_attendees.py script to process the scraped calendar events and extract external attendee information.

 	    ```

 	    python extract_external_attendees.py

 	Steps:

 	• Environment Variables: Ensure your .env file contains the correct OPENAI_API_KEY.
 	• Processing: The script reads from calendar_events.csv, filters out internal emails, and uses GPT-4 to extract names and company information.
 	• Output: The script generates an external_attendees.csv file with enriched attendee details.